aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-features/support-of-cdr-format/_index.md

 ### Q5: Can I try Aspose.Imaging for .NET before purchasing it?

 A5: Certainly!
-You can get a free trial of Aspose.Imaging for .NET from [this link](https://releases.aspose.com/).
+You can get a free trial of Aspose.Imaging for .NET from the [Aspose.Imaging free trial download page](https://releases.aspose.com/).
 Try it out to see if it meets your needs.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Does the library support reading encrypted or password‑protected CDR files?**
 A: Currently Aspose.Imaging does not handle encrypted CorelDRAW files; you must decrypt them before loading.